ICRA-2019/srrg_hbst/examples/README.md

 To visualize the obtained correspondences we link them with our Matchables using `indices` or `pointers`. <br>
 All of the example applications are located in the `opencv` directory.

-For the individual trees we have an example with indices:
+For the individual trees we have an example with linked keypoints:

-    match_opencv_indices test_images/

-and one using pointers:

-    match_opencv_pointers test_images/
+    match_opencv test_images/

 In the case of the incremental tree check out:

-    match_incremental_opencv_pointers  test_images/
+    match_incremental_opencv  test_images/

 Who is interested in only image scores finds a simple example in:

-    match_incremental_opencv_score test_images/
+    score_opencv test_images/

 Additionally we provide a straightforward feature tracking application based on HBST: